swift502/Octarr/README.md

 ## Limitations

-Data position is currently limited by the Int32.MaxValue number.
-However OctreeNode positions could easily be changed to Int64s.
+Octree node size is currently limited by the Int32.MaxValue number, which limits the data location to roughly +-2^16 on all x, y and z axes.
+Increasing the node size type to Int64 or even better, storing node size as a power of 2 should be done to improve the possible array size.

 Data is currently required to be classes.
 It too can however be easily changed to structs, should you need to store integers, strings, ect. as data.